The-Uplift-Project/python-programming/GUI/Sayani Ghosh/README.md

 #### <i class="icon-file"></i>CiphX
 I have created a GUI Cipher App using Tkinter and Pillow.
-It can encode and decode messages in three methods Caesar Cipher, Homophonic Substitution Cipher, Vigenere Cipher.
+It can encode and decode messages in three methods Caesar Cipher, Homophonic Substitution Cipher, Vigenere Cipher, AutoKey Cipher.

 #### <i class="icon-file"></i>Calculator
 I have created a simple GUI Calculator using Tkinter.
 It can do addition, subtraction, multiplication, division(zero error considered)